gao-lab/LingoDNABench/README.md

 # LingoDNABench

-**Canonical pretraining paradigms constrain the capacity of genomic language models to decode regulatory code**
+**Conventional self-supervised pretraining paradigms constrain the capacity of genomic language models on regulatory decoding**

 LingoDNABench was developed to address a fundamental yet underexplored question: